jwbruce/libopencm3-examples/examples/stm32/l0/nucleo-l031k6/README.md

 pulsewidth and/or frequency of B1 presses ?????

 adc -- a new tutorial using the ADC with 2.048V internal reference

+crc -- a new tutorial demonstrating the CRC generation peripheral

 rtc -- a new tutorial to demonstrate the real-time clock peripheral